vimc/bb8/README.md

 Note: Montagu specific setup instructions here: https://github.com/vimc/montagu-bb8.
 If setting up Montagu backup, follow those instructions first.
 Then, from this directory:

 1. run `./setup_config.py` as root to configure targets.
+This takes as argument one config file as described above, and a space separated list of targets from that file.
 2. run `./setup.sh` as root.

 NB: The `bb8` group now owns the directory, so to enable pulling from git without `sudo`,